UMN-CMS/HGCal-RPi/README.md

 The list of improvements is:
   - Moved header files into their own respective `include/` directories
   - Added source files for the FPGA programming binary, as well as some others for reading the DIP switches
+  - Moved ProgramFPGA into the bin/ directory and the firmware files into the fw/ directory for SYNCH\_BOARD